LizMarlowe-byte/Tech-writing-portfolio/Editing_Checklists/API_Guide_Review_Checklist.md

-_Use this checklist to make sure that an API Guide follows the defined style, structure and writing guidelines in your tech writing portfolio_.
+_Use this checklist to make sure that an API Guide follows the defined style, structure and writing guidelines_.

 ## API Guide Review Checklist